 To switch the average fuel consumption display settings, push the bottom set button for two seconds.

-To reset the average fuel consumption, push the top set button for one second.
+To reset the average fuel consumption, select it by pushing the bottom set button.
+The average fuel consumption display will flash for a few seconds.
+While the display is flashing, push the top set button for one second.